 Today, I’m sharing some of the best tips and tricks I’ve learned along the way so you can do the same.
 Now, let’s get into it.

-With so much conflicting information out there about lighter fluid, wood chips, cooking temperature, and charcoal grills, it can be hard to know the best way to light a charcoal grill.
+There's no need to struggle with starting a charcoal grill.
+However, with so much conflicting information out there about lighter fluid, wood chips, cooking temperature, and charcoal grills, it can be hard to know the best way to light a charcoal grill.
 Luckily for you, I’m sharing my pro tips on how to light your charcoal grill consistently every time.

 Here are the top charcoal grilling tips to follow: